dodgerogers/nucleus-core-ruby/README.md

 ## Overview

 Nucleus Core defines a hard boundary between your business logic, and framework.
-The goal is for developers to focus on solving the problem, express the solution, and not get stuck in the weeds of framework concerns.

 ## Supported Frameworks